Political positions of Susan Collins: Other issues

 In June 2004, Collins voted for a proposal increasing the maximum penalty the Federal Communications Commission could issue in response to decency violations on television and radio from $27,500 to $275,000 and setting a limit of $3 million for a violation either receiving or producing multiple complaints.

 In April 2014, the United States Senate debated the Paycheck Fairness Act (S. 2199; 113th Congress).
 It was a bill that "punishes employers for retaliating against workers who share wage information, puts the justification burden on employers as to why someone is paid less and allows workers to sue for punitive damages of wage discrimination."
 Collins voted against ending debate on the bill, saying that one of her reasons for doing so was that Majority Leader Harry Reid had refused to allow votes on any of the amendments that Republicans had suggested for the bill.

-In 2015, as part of the fiscal year 2016 budget of the Obama administration, the United States Department of Veteran Affairs asked congressional authorization for consent to spend $6.8 million toward leasing 56,600 square feet at an unspecified location in Portland, Maine, for expansion of a clinic providing basic medical and mental health care for southern Maine veterans.
+In 2015, as part of the fiscal year 2016 budget of the Obama administration, the United States Department of Veterans Affairs asked congressional authorization for consent to spend $6.8 million toward leasing 56,600 square feet at an unspecified location in Portland, Maine, for expansion of a clinic providing basic medical and mental health care for southern Maine veterans.
 Collins supported the proposal, releasing a statement along with Angus King saying that ensuring Maine veterans had access to high quality care "is one of our top priorities, and we’re pursuing the input of local veterans and interested stakeholders to understand their perspective about the proposal."

 In September 2016, Collins and Democrat Mark Warner unveiled a bill that directed the Departments of Labor and Treasury to authorize employers and sole proprietors to file one form to satisfy reporting requirements, as opposed to separate forms for each individual plan.
 Collins stated in a press release that Americans were not "saving enough to be able to afford a comfortable retirement" and cited an estimate by the Center for Retirement Research that there was roughly a $7.7 trillion gap between the funds Americans had saved for retirement and what they actually needed.

 In January 2017, both Collins and Senator Lisa Murkowski voted for Donald Trump's selection for Secretary of Education, Betsy DeVos, within the Senate Health, Education, Labor and Pensions Committee, passing DeVos' nomination by a vote of 12–11 to allow the full Senate to vote on the nominee.
 Collins justified her support vote due by saying, "Presidents are entitled to considerable deference in the selection of Cabinet members".
 Later, Collins and Murkowski became the only Republicans to break the party line and vote against the nominee.
 This caused a 50–50 tie that was broken by Senate President Mike Pence to successfully confirm DeVos' appointment.